kovidgoyal/kitty/docs/marks.rst

     map f2 remove_marker

-Then pressing :kbd:`F1` will allow you to enter the marker definition and set it and pressing :kbd:`F2` will remove the marker.
+Then pressing :kbd:`F1` will allow you to enter the marker definition and set it and pressing :kbd:`F2` will remove the marker. ``create_marker`` accepts the same syntax as ``toggle_marker`` above.
+Note that while creating markers, the prompt has history so you can easily re-use previous marker expressions.

 You can also use the facilities for :doc:`remote-control` to dynamically add/remove markers.